 As soon as you come to any of our associate hospitals, the patient will be evaluated and request for a donor's heart will be submitted to Transplant Authority in India.
 The waiting period in India is around 3 to 6 months depending on availability of obtaining clinically matching heart.
 But the outcome has been very encouraging.

 The procedure will cost USD 45000 in total.
 This is a package cost for evaluation, surgery, hospital fees.

 We understand your anxiety.
-Please feel free to write us on our email id [email protected] You can also visit our website www.treatmentpossible.com or Whatsapp at +91 9820327706 for more information.
-Get Free Consultation with chosen Top Surgeons in India with hassle-free arrangements for post-operative recovery care, travel & stay.
+Please feel free to write us on our email id [email protected] You can also WhatsApp us at +91 9820327706 for more information.
+Get a free consultation with chosen top surgeons in India with hassle-free arrangements for post-operative recovery care, travel & stay.
 Check out more valuable information about Kidney Transplant Surgery in India.
 Contact our company for more.